lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 You will need AHK installed (https://autohotkey.com/).
 Edit D2SpaceModifier.ahk in the "Source Code" folder by replacing the word "Space" on lines 3 and 4 with what ever key you want such as "x" for example.
 Here is a list of some AHK keys with unique names if you wish to bind to one of those (https://autohotkey.com/docs/KeyList.htm).
 Place your edited script in your StartUp folder instead of the exe (or compile a new exe yourself).
 Restart your computer and finish installation and tweaking as usual.

+##### Can't you just disable the windows key using registry edits?

+dota2.exe won't be able to see the key press then.

 ### Made a cool keyboard layout and want to share it?

 Contact me on reddit at [u/karrandalf](https://www.reddit.com/message/compose/?to=Karrandalf) and I might add it to the main repository for people to see, and I'll give you credit.